 - A washing machine (optional)

-1. How To Remove Nail Polish From Clothes
+1. How To Get Nail Polish Out Of Clothes

 - Remove The Stains